-Rule #9: If the learner collects data outside the Website, then the WBI is placed on the L side of the instrument.
+Rule #8: If the learner collects data outside the Website, then the WBI is placed on the L side of the instrument.
 If the WBI provides the learner with data, the WBI is placed on the M side of the instrument.
 M1 and M2 WBIs are further distinguished by the amount of direction the WBI provides about how data should be analyzed.
-To see where to place data collection in each of the four cells, see rules 10 - 13.
-They provide examples and more details on how to make placement decisions.
+To see how to classify data collection in each of the four cells, see rules 9 - 12.
+They provide examples and more detail on how to make placement decisions.

-Rule #10: When the learner determines what constitutes evidence and develops procedures and protocols for gathering relevant data (as appropriate), that WBI is classified as L2 in the evidence row.
+Rule #9: When the learner determines what constitutes evidence and develops procedures and protocols for gathering relevant data (as appropriate), the WBI is classified as L2 in the evidence row.